Updated: Jan 17

 This is where the story gets infuriatingly interesting.
 I showed the stories around my ecosystem and at Disney Publishing where I had an Art Director friend.
 Each presentation was met with the same take: “These are great, but we can’t do anything with them.”

 So I retreated to Setback City to contemplate my next move.
-As it turns out Burton still approved all Nightmare products and their packaging.
+As it turned out, Burton still approved all Nightmare products and their packaging.
 I knew the woman who sent him these items and had the relationship with Tim’s assistant.
 I printed out both stories, created a cover featuring (approved) Jack Skellington art and my phone number, then had her send them along with the next batch.
 Simple.

 About a week later I got a call at my desk from Tim Burton’s assistant, who said: “Tim loves these stories.
 He wants to meet you.”